 - these recordings can be admitted in court as evidence.

-- the person recording is one of the parties to the conversation, and
+- you are one of the parties to the conversation, and

-- he is recording the conversation to gather evidence that the other party committed either:
+- you are recording the conversation to gather evidence that the other party committed either:

 - a. extortion, under Penal Code 518 PC,